brendanhay/gogol/gogol-run/README.md

 ## Description

-A client library for the Google Cloud Run.
+A client library for the Google Cloud Run Admin.

 ## Contribute